tbung/dotfiles/README.md

 ## The Setup

-Neovim in Zsh in WezTerm.
+Neovim in Zsh in Tmux in Ghostty.

 I also like using modern alternatives to common command-line tools like `ripgrep`, `fd-find`, `lsd` and such.